acesadaf/Entity-Relationship-Identifier-/README.md

 main_verbnet.py.
 This will create all the necessary models, and it takes about an hour and half to train the SVM and store it.
 Once the file has executed at least once and the models are created, you can then use demo.py to play around with input sentences that you type in, or use tester.py to test on the whole semeval test file (which must be present for it to work).

-Testing on the whole dataset takes about 1316 seconds, as mentioned in the report. main_verbnet.py, demo.py and tester.py are the main files here.
+main_verbnet.py, demo.py and tester.py are the main files here.
 All the other files work as
 helpers: CorpusReader reads the files and stores them in memory in a data structure, the processor files process the data and extract features, the Embedder_vn.py file contains the